The Trat province has so much to offer.

 Bangkok to Trat by Minivan

-Minivans from Victory Monument in Bangkok run every hour from 5am to 6pm.
-The one way fare is 300 THB and the trip takes about five hours, again depending on the traffic going out of Bangkok.
-Keep in mind that there isn’t much place for your luggage so if you bring a suitcase or a big bag, you are better off taking the bus from Ekamai Bus Terminal.
+Minivans from Ekkamai Bus Terminal in Bangkok run every hour from 5am to 6pm.
+The one way fare is 350 Baht and the trip takes about 5 hours, again depending on the traffic on Sukhumvit Road until you reach the Highway.

 Bangkok to Trat / Koh Chang by Flight

 Bangkok Airways has 4 daily flights from Suvarnabhumi Airport in Bangkok to Trat Airport.
-The one way fare starts from 2,500 THB and the trip takes 60 minutes.
+The one way fare starts from 2,500 Baht and the trip takes 60 minutes.